3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Then install the update using the downloaded files:

-Note: The ptable-linux.img must be flashed first.<br/>
-Note: The larger system file will take longer and will be loaded in several chunks due to its size.
+Note: the ptable must be flashed first.
+Wait for a few seconds after the reboot command to allow the bootloader to restart using the new partition table.
 ```
-$ sudo fastboot flash ptable ptable-linux.img
+$ sudo fastboot flash ptable ptable-linux-8g.img
+$ sudo fastboot reboot
 $ sudo fastboot flash boot boot-fat.uefi.img
-$ sudo fastboot flash system hikey-jessie_alip_2015MMDD-nnn.emmc.img
+$ sudo fastboot flash system hikey-jessie_alip_2015MMDD-nnn-8g.emmc.img
 ```
 When completed, power down the HiKey, remove Link 5-6 and power up the HiKey.
 If you wish to use a keyboard and mouse in the Type A USB ports, remember to remove the microUSB cable.

 You may now use the updated OS.